NicholasChua/NicholasChua/_posts/2024-05-27-start-up-scale-up-1-4.md

 ##### Year 2: Period of Growth

 Before the year began, I was faced with the decision to pursue my degree or to continue implementing this grand vision.
 I chose to do both, and I did not regret my decision.
 This was a time of rapid growth for the company, and the cracks were beginning to show.
-How would I play a part in this bright future?
+How would I play a part in this [period of growth]({% link _posts/2024-05-29-start-up-scale-up-3-4.md %})?

 ##### Year 3: Harvesting the Fruits